shaposhnikoff/my_medium_articles_starred/mastering-git-submodules-34c65e940407.md

 It is still a shame that Git has you do all that yourself.
 Just imagine, on larger FLOSS projects, when submodules have their own submodules, and so forth and so on… This would quickly become a nightmare.

-It so happens that **Git does provide a CLI option** for *clone* to automatically *git submodule update --init* recursively right after cloning: the rather aptly-named *--recursive* option.
+It so happens that **Git does provide a CLI option** for *clone* to automatically *git submodule update — init* recursively right after cloning: the rather aptly-named *— recursive* option.

 So let’s try the whole thing again: